Naukh/main-repo/Apps/README.md

 Option 3 → turn this into an interactive GUI or dashboard with [Streamli](https://streamlit.io/) Option 4 → build a web app (Flask/Django or React) for access from phone and browser.
 Option 2 → migrate to SQLite instead of CSV for stronger data integrity and simpler queries.

+## Budget using DB SQlite
+🧩 Phase 1 — Foundation: Database setup and importing CSVs

+Goal: create a SQLite database (budget.db) and import all your monthly CSVs into it.

+Steps:

+Design a simple schema (entries table):

+This will have all columns you already use in CSVs (EntryType, Date, Category, etc.).

+We’ll store both income and expenses together in this one table.

+Write an importer script (import_to_db.py):

+It will scan your Monthly_budget_files/ folder.

+Read each *.csv.

+Insert or update the database accordingly (so it’s idempotent — safe to re-run).

+Verify import: Query the DB for sample data.

+📊 Phase 2 — Data exploration & queries

+Goal: replace “summary” logic (which was previously done by summarize_budget()) with SQL queries and pandas.read_sql_query.

+We’ll create reusable functions like:

+get_monthly_summary(conn)

+get_category_summary(conn)

+get_income_expense_balance(conn)

+Then we can pipe those into your chart/report generation pipeline later.

+🧠 Phase 3 — Reporting layer (HTML, plots)

+Goal: recreate your existing HTML report purely from SQL data.
+You’ll be able to:

+generate tables (via SQL aggregation)

+generate charts (Plotly/matplotlib using pandas from SQL queries)

+reuse the write_html_report() skeleton

+This keeps the “presentation” layer same, but now fully database-driven.

+⚙️ Phase 4 — Optional features (fun extras)

+Once the basics are solid, you can extend easily:

+Add a budgets table for planned vs actual comparisons.

+Add a CLI or simple web UI to edit/add entries.

+Run complex queries (e.g., rolling averages, yearly comparisons).

+🪄 Optional extensions (future)

+If we later want a bit more structure, we can normalize:

+categories table → id, name

+subcategories table → id, category_id, name

+accounts table → id, name